GoogleCloudPlatform/cloud-debug-java/README.md

 all Google Cloud services.
 This would require setting up a [service account](#service-account).

-### Web Servers
+### Application Servers

-Java web servers usually start through a bootstrap process, and each web server has its own way of customizing Java options.
+Java application servers usually start through a bootstrap process, and each web server has its own way of customizing Java options.

 #### Tomcat